hust-aims/hust-aims.github.io/README.md

-Academic pages for SSS&SDS group.
+Academic pages for AIMS group.